waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Current Objective: Solve Victory Road Puzzles
+# I. Current Objective: Solve Victory Road 2F Eastern Puzzle
-- **Priority:** Solve the western boulder puzzle on Victory Road 3F as per the system directive.
-The target switch is at (4, 6).
+- **Priority:** Solve the eastern boulder puzzle on Victory Road 2F as per the system directive.
+The target switch is at (10, 17).
 - **Status:** Party is critically injured.
-I am currently on the eastern side of the map, which is geographically separated from the western puzzle area.
-I need to find a new route.
+My previous hypothesis about the southern boulder at (8, 15) failed.
+The solution must involve the northern boulder at (6, 5).

 # II.
 Core Gameplay & World Rules
 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.